Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 To that end, companies have been drawing on available capacity on their credit facilities or securing other financing to enhance liquidity.
 Activity in the middle market remains slow as sponsors and lenders continue to struggle to evaluate how to price risk due to the low visibility surrounding the duration of the pandemic and resulting economic shutdown.

-Against this backdrop, new corporate lending commitments for the quarter totaled $153 million across 14 companies 100% of the new debt commitments were first lien floating rate loans.
+Against this backdrop, new corporate lending commitments for the quarter totaled $153 million across 14 companies, 100% of the new debt commitments were first lien floating rate loans.
 All of these new commitments were made prior to the market dislocation.

 Net fundings for the quarter were $8 million, including $47 million of net revolver funding.
 As Howard mentioned, we did see an increase in revolver draw request during the period, but that is since leveled off.